rgaidot/faux/README.md

         view: true
       });

-We're not big fans of global namespace clutter, so let's back up a bit:
+We're not big fans of global namespace clutter.
+If you feel the same way, start like this:

     window.ca || (window.ca = {});
     window.ca.unspace || (window.ca.unspace = {});